Courtland Sutton Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 - So far this season, 22.9% of the 170 passes thrown by his team have gone Sutton's way.

-- Sutton has seen the ball thrown his way three times in the red zone this season, 13.0% of his team's 23 red zone pass attempts.
+- Sutton (three red zone targets) has been the recipient of 13.0% of his team's 23 red zone pass attempts.

+- The Broncos, who rank 24th in the NFL in points scored, have attempted a pass 56.7% of the time while opting for the ground attack 43.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Raiders.